issues that may or may not have any worldly bearing on us. And the great epics of

 How did Draupadi remain faithful to her husbands, all five together?
 Did she really love Arjuna more, because of which she fell down before reaching heaven?

-What was her reaction when Kunti asked her husband - who had recently won her bravely with an amazing archery feat - to share her with his brothers?
+What was her reaction when mother Kunti asked Draupadi's newly-wed husband Arjuna - who had recently won her bravely with an amazing archery feat - to share her with his brothers?

 When Draupadi asked whether Yudhisthir has the right to lose her in the game when he had lost himself first, did it not strike anyone - and one means absolutely anyone among those present - that these are mere formalities, procedural inquiries - and the real issue at hand is that a royal woman is being disrobed in public?